orestbida/cookieconsent/docs/advanced/ui-customization.md

 ```

 ## Available css variables
-You can develop your own theme by modifying/overriding the available css variables which can find in [/src/scss/abstracts](https://github.com/orestbida/cookieconsent/tree/v3.0-beta/src/scss/abstracts/).
+You can develop your own theme by modifying/overriding the available css variables in [/src/scss/abstracts](https://github.com/orestbida/cookieconsent/tree/v3.0-beta/src/scss/abstracts/).

 More css variables: